python/cpython/Doc/library/os.rst

    :func:`~os.preadv` return the total number of bytes read (which may be less than the total capacity of all the objects).

+   The flags argument contains a bitwise OR of zero or more of the following
+   flags:

+       - RWF_HIPRI
+       - RWF_NOWAIT

    :func:`~os.preadv` will call *preadv2* system call if available, which modifies the behavior on a per-call basis based on the value of the *flags* argument.
-If the *flags* argument is provided and different than zero, and *preadv2* is not available, it will raise a :exc:`NotImplementedError`.
+The :func:`~os.preadv2` function is required to pass flags.

    *preadv2* and flags different than zero are available since Linux version 4.6 and newer.

-   The flags argument contains a bitwise OR of zero or more of the following
-   flags:

-   Availability: Unix (version 2.6.30), FreeBSD (version 6.0 and newer), OpenBSD (version 2.7 and newer).
+   Availability: Linux (version 2.6.30), FreeBSD 6.0 and newer, OpenBSD (version 2.7 and newer).

    .. versionadded:: 3.7